top of page

 Why did the Animation Experience close at Animal Kingdom?

-Disney closed the Animal Kingdom location as part of larger changes at Rafiki’s Planet Watch.
+The closure was not a permanent removal.
+Disney closed the Animal Kingdom location as part of the larger change of Rafiki’s Planet Watch to Bluey’s Wild World.
 The drawing class is being relocated and expanded into a larger, more permanent attraction at Hollywood Studios instead.
+In other words — it wasn’t cancelled, it was upgraded.

 Will this be good for younger kids?